-Cartilage is a spongy, soft tissue attached to ends of bones.
-In the joints where bones meet (such as elbows, knees, shoulders, ankles and knuckles), cartilage cushions the bones, preventing the ends from touching during movement.
+Osteoarthritis (OA), also known as degenerative joint disease, is a painful condition that occurs when cartilage inside a joint is worn down over time.
+Most often, this wear results from a lifetime of use.
+However, this type of damage can also be caused by an injury to the joint.
+Cartilage is the spongy tissue that coats the ends of bones where they meet to form joints.
+In joints such as elbows, knees, shoulders, ankles and knuckles, cartilage acts as a shock absorber, cushioning the bones and preventing their ends from touching during body movement.
 This allows a person to twist, bend, turn and have a broad range of motion.
-The older a person gets, the more cartilage deteriorates – especially in joints that we use most frequently.
-When cartilage degrades, the bones are not properly cushioned, and the joints can become damaged.
+The older we get, the more our cartilage deteriorates – especially in joints that we use most frequently.
+When cartilage degrades, the bones are not properly cushioned and the joint become damaged.
 This results in pain, stiffness and reduced range of motion.

-Osteoarthritis is most common in large weight-bearing joints such as a hip or a knee.
-With this type of arthritis, pain is usually made worse with activity and is better with rest.
-It is common for symptoms to be at their worst at the end of the day.
+Osteoarthritis is most common in large weightbearing joints such as the hips or knees.
+With this type of arthritis, pain usually increases during activity and decreases with rest.
+Symptoms are often worse toward the end of the day.